 All complaints start at the Scottish Legal Complaints Commission (SLCC).
 If the complaint is about conduct, it will be referred to us.
 If the complaint is about service, it is dealt with by the SLCC.

-Our process is designed to ensure all complaints are investigated thoroughly and in an open and transparent manner.
+Our process is designed to ensure all complaints are investigated thoroughly.

-When we receive a complaint from the SLCC, it is allocated to a complaints investigator.
-It may be necessary at this early stage for the investigator to request additional information from any of the parties involved.
+When we receive a complaint from the SLCC, it is allocated to a Reporter to the Professional Conduct Sub Committees (PCSC).
+It may be necessary at this early stage for the reporter to request additional information from any of the parties involved.
 The solicitor is informed of the issues under investigation and is given the opportunity and time to respond.

-The investigator carries out the investigation by gathering all the evidence and information from the complainer, solicitor and any other relevant sources.
+The reporter carries out the investigation by gathering all the evidence and information from the complainer, solicitor and any other relevant sources.

-At the end of the investigation, a written report is prepared.
-The report includes recommendations based on the evidence found during the investigation.
+At the end of the investigation, a written recommendation is prepared.
+The recommendation is based on the evidence found during the investigation.

 Both parties have an opportunity to comment at this stage.

-Any comments and a supplementary report are submitted with the main report to one of our Professional Conduct Sub Committees.
+Any comments and/or supplementary recommendation are submitted with the main recommendation to one of our Professional Conduct Sub Committees.
+These sub committees are comprised of both solicitors and non-solicitors.

-The sub committee considers the report and decides what action to take.
-It may reach different conclusions from the recommendations made in the report.
-The sub committee is comprised of an equal number of solicitors and non-solicitors.
+The sub committee considers the recommndation and decides what action to take.
+It may reach different conclusions from the recommendations made by the reporter.

-After the committee has made a decision, the complainer and solicitor are informed in writing.
+After the sub committee has made a decision, the complainer and solicitor are informed in writing.

 The sub committee can decide: